messaging-interop/docs/src/architecture-overview.md

 ## Problem

-A fundamental problem in messaging today is that we overload addresses (e.g. phone number, email address) as identity.
-This makes conversations brittle across changes of address, cumbersome to bind multiple addresses to a single identity, and exposes metadata in transit about which identities are communicating to each other.
+A fundamental problem in messaging today is that we overload addresses (e.g. phone numbers or email addresses) as identity.
+This unexpectedly fractures conversations when people change addresses.
+It also requires that people do work to unify conversations with the same person, by mapping different addresses to a single contact.
+Because addresses convey identify, it exposes metadata in transit about who is talking to each other.

-Moreover, the use of static addresses makes it architecturally easy to spam or hararass users, since it is costlier for a victim to change addresses than for an attacker to evade sender-identity blocking.
+Moreover, the use of static addresses faciltates cross-context tracking.
+As web and mobile platforms block cross-site and cross-app tracking, tracking is moving to email address and phone number as canonical identifiers for individuals.
+Our current architectural default that we accept messages from any senders enables spam and harassment, as it is costlier for a victim to change addresses than for an attacker to evade sender-identity blocking.

-The purpose of the Proton architecture is to decouple identity from the addresses used for message transmission.
-The Proton architecture allows two parties to exchange encrypted messages, using shared secrets to protect message contents and metadata in transit.
+The Proton architecture addresses these issues by decoupling identity from the addresses used for message transmission.
+Message transmission, decoupled from identity, can now accomodate, flexible, interchangeable transmission routes with improved metadata privacy.
+People can now interact directly with relationships and contextual identies as a first class concept, instead of indirectly by manipulating addresses in the ways we are familar with - sharing, blocking, and filing in a contacts card.

 ## Protocol

 The Proton Architecture extends the core idea of Double Ratchet - that two parties use shared secrets to derive a schedule of message encryption keys, and update their shared secrets as they exchange messages - to the addresses that they can use to deliver those messages to each other.
-Two parties Alex and Blair that have shared keys and addresses, are said to have a **Proton Relationship**, and we call the data structure that each has to represent the set of keys and addresses a **Proton**, to reflect the intuition that it mirrors the remote party's data structure and are maintained in synchronous state through message exchange.
+Two parties Alex and Blair that have shared keys and addresses, are said to have a **Proton Relationship**, and we call the data structure that each party uses to store that shared state a **Proton**, to reflect the intuition that it has a synchronized partner, and they maintain that syncronization through message exchange.

 ### Continue existing conversations
 Once Alex and Blair have established a proton relationship, they can use it to send messages in the following way:

 ![sending a message in a relationship](img/message-exchange.png)

-Alex has a set of interchangeable sending services that act as Alex's agent to accept messages from a device, store, and foward messages to a recipient's receiving service.
-Alex's Proton for their relationship with Blair contains a set of addresses at receiving services where Blair is expecting messages from Alex.
+Alex and Blair each enlist the help of multiple, persistently online services to perform the asymmetric roles of sending and receiving messages, each acting as their agent.
+Alex's state (Proton) for their relationship with Blair contains information about Blair's [receiving service agents](reference/receiving-service.md), and addresses for Blair at each of those receiving services.

+When Alex has a message to send to Blair, Alex attaches to the plaintext any updates to their Proton state (e.g. updates to Alex's receiving services or addresses), and encrypts the message to Blair using the agreed-upon key schedule.

-Alex chooses one of their sending services and one of Blair's receiving services, and routes a message to Blair through this path.
-This message contains in it new addresses that Blair should use for sending messages to Alex.
+To transmit this ciphertext, Alex chooses one of their sending services and one of Blair's receiving services.
+Alex can then route the message by presenting Alex's chosen sending service:
+* The message ciphertext
+* A URI for the chosen receiving service
+* an address for Blair at that receiving service

+The sending service does not need to know Blair's address, so Alex encrypts it with a public key published by the Receiving Service.

 ### Start new relationships
 Initializing a proton relationship requires a bidirectional exchange of keys and addresses.
 In the simplest manner, Alex and Blair may simply exchange these directly between their devices through a local, peer to peer transport such as NFC or Bluetooth.

-In many cases, Alex and Blair will rely on a persistently online directory service (DS) to broker an asynchronous, remote exchange.
+In many cases, Alex and Blair will rely on a persistently online Directory Service (DS) to broker an asynchronous, remote exchange.

 #### Brokered Directory Service
-The most full-featured directory service will vend keys (long-term identity key and prekeys - call this a KeyPackage) and addresses for names within a namespace they assert authority over.
+The most full-featured directory service can vend keys (long-term identity key and prekeys - call this a KeyPackage) and addresses for names within a namespace they assert authority over.

 ![brokered directory service](img/brokered-directory.png)

+This architecture resembles the canonical implementation of most end to end encrypted messaging services today (Signal, iMessage, WhatsApp).

 The directory service in this role grants permission to contact, and may subject this permission to rules within its own namespace.
 #### Attesting Directory Service